Lazy Loading Images: Complete Beginner Guide

 Why Lazy Loading Images Matters for Page Speed

-Page speed is no longer just a technical metric—it directly affects user behavior, conversions, and SEO.
-Images are often the largest assets on a page, and loading too many at once can overwhelm the network.
+Page speed is no longer just a technical metric — it directly affects user behaviour, conversions, and search rankings.
+Images are often the largest assets on a page, and loading too many at once can overwhelm the network before the user has seen any of the content.

 How Image Loading Impacts SEO and User Experience